Lecture 8 – Introducing I/O (Digital Systems)

 The micro:bit has two 'user' pushbuttons on the front of the board (in addition to the reset button on the back).
 These are connected to a microcontroller pin using a pull-up resistor, as shown in the circuit diagram at the right, so that the pin sees a voltage of +3.3V when the button is released, and 0V when it is pressed.

 The two pins that are connected to buttons are identified by the constants BUTTON_A and BUTTON_B defined in hardware.h.
 In order to use the buttons in a program, we must first configure those pins so they are connected as inputs.
-There's an array of I/O registers called GPIO_PINCNF, with one element to control the configuration of each GPIO pin.
+There's an array of I/O registers called GPIO.PINCNF, with one element to control the configuration of each GPIO pin.
 To connect a pin for input, we must set the GPIO_PINCNF_INPUT field of the relevant element to the value GPIO_INPUT_Connect, like this:

-SET_FIELD(GPIO_PINCNF[BUTTON_A], GPIO_PINCNF_INPUT, GPIO_INPUT_Connect);
+SET_FIELD(GPIO.PINCNF[BUTTON_A], GPIO_PINCNF_INPUT, GPIO_INPUT_Connect);

 Since the power-up values of all other fields in these registers is zero, and the value of GPIO_PINCNF_Connect is also zero, it's more common to do this job with the simpler assignment

-GPIO_PINCNF[BUTTON_A] = 0;
+GPIO.PINCNF[BUTTON_A] = 0;

-Once this configuration has been done (for BUTTON_B also), the program can discover the state of the buttons by reading the register GPIO_IN and looking at the relevant bits, like this:
+Once this configuration has been done (for BUTTON_B also), the program can discover the state of the buttons by reading the register GPIO.IN and looking at the relevant bits, like this:

-unsigned x = GPIO_IN;
+unsigned x = GPIO.IN;

 if (GET_BIT(x, BUTTON_A) == 0 || GET_BIT(x, BUTTON_B) == 0) {